 We need to get things done.

 People in the 62nd District work hard.
 I see it every day.
 I also see the jobs where they work disappearing.
 I see the leftover jobs paying less.
-I see people disappointed that their schools and neighborhoods are what they used to be.
+I see people disappointed that their schools and neighborhoods aren’t what they used to be.
 I see people still treated unfairly just for how they were born.

 We can do better.